Bajtix/DailyNihongo/README.md

 <img align="right" width="100" height="100" src="assets/favicon.svg"><br>

 # DailyNihongo
-DailyNihongo is a website for Japanese language learners that provides a new word every day.
+DailyNihongo is a website for Japanese language learners that provides a new word for every day.
 The word lists were compiled from various resources and are split by the JLPT level.
 While this way of division might not be the best, it still separetes the most common words from the rarely-used ones.
-Currently *N5* and *N4* levels are supported.
+Currently *N5*, *N4* and *N3* levels are supported.

 <p align=center>
     <img src="github/amai-desktop.png"><br>